shfaddy/scenarist/README.md

 # What Is This?

 Hello World!
-This is Scenarist
+This is Scenarist!

 ## What's Scenarist?